List of BanG Dream! characters: Tōko Kirigaya

 Tōko Kirigaya (桐ヶ谷透子, Kirigaya Touko) is the band's guitarist.
 She plays a black ESP Arrow.
 An outgoing and friendly girl, she is popular on social media and at school, having been in the Tsukinomori education system since kindergarten.
 With her strong social media presence, Tōko is always eager to learn about the next biggest trend.
 Her family runs a kimono store, so she is knowledgeable about fashion and provides costumes for the band.
 She is also in her school's track and field club.

-Tōko meets Mashiro and Tsukushi at the CiRCLE mini-live and agrees to start the band, becoming their guitarist as she likes the attention that the instrument brings.
-After she struggles in the band's early performances, she, Mashiro, and Tsukushi argue until Mashiro runs away; when Tōko encounters Mashiro again, she apologizes for her lack of practice and being a burden, but urges Mashiro to return.
-Upon reconciling, she realizes how much she enjoys playing the guitar and begins practicing more frequently at home.
-Tōko and Nanami later design Morfonica's costumes ahead of their performance at the school music festival.
-Her carefree personality often clashes with Rui, as evidenced in an argument when Rui rebukes her request to play a difficult phrase in one of the band's songs, but she is headstrong in her efforts.
-She becomes friends with Himari and Lisa, who recognize her from her online activity, while her family is familiar with Ran's as the Mitakes were customers at the Kirigayas' shop.

 She is voiced by Hina Suguta.
 Suguta is a host of the Morfonica-based YouTube series Monica Radio with Yūka Nishio.

 Nanami Hiromachi

 Nanami Hiromachi (広町七深, Hiromachi Nanami) is the band's bassist who plays a black ESP Bottom Bump.
 The daughter of a sculptor and painter, Nanami is gifted but her successes cause her to be ostracized by her peers, prompting her to hope for a normal life.
 In spite of this, she often shows signs of her skills such as quickly learning how to arrange music.
 The band practices at her parents' atelier.
 Outside of music, Nanami enjoys collecting toys and free prizes that are packaged with snacks.

-She joins the previously-unnamed Morfonica after being spotted listening to the group decide their instruments, figuring that playing in a band is "normal" despite having no prior experience with the bass.
-When the band is jeopardized by Mashiro quitting, Nanami is unable to speak to her until she talks with Rui, who deduces that Nanami had been suppressing her talents to appear normal, yet her quick and smooth entrance into music is an indicator that her skills continue to linger.
-After the band reunites, Nanami and Tōko collaborate to design Morfonica's costumes for the festival.
-She is a member of Tsukinomori's horror club, and their mutual interest in the genre enables her to easily befriend Rimi.

 Nanami is voiced by Yūka Nishio.
 With Hina Suguta, Nishio hosts Monica Radio.